-As a leader in the global movement to protect and recover the integrity of vast ocean areas, Marine Conservation Institute uses the latest science to identify important marine ecosystems around the world and then advocates for their protection.
+As a leader in the global movement to protect and recover the integrity of vast ocean areas, Marine Conservation Institute uses the latest science to identify important marine ecosystems around the world and advocate for their protection.
 Our unique effectiveness comes from our vision, expertise and our willingness to partner with others.
-Training out of our Glen Ellen, CA office, interns have the opportunity to gain important conservation science, communication and advocacy skills.
+Interns have the opportunity to gain important conservation science, communication and advocacy skills.

 To safeguard marine ecosystems on a global scale, Marine Conservation Institute launched Blue Parks.
 Blue Park Awards incentivize governments to protect marine life by recognizing effective marine protected areas that meet science-based standards.
 We aim to catalyze strong protection for at least 30% of the global ocean by 2030, enough to avert the extinction of most marine life.